Phentolamine

-Uses
+Medical uses

 The primary application for phentolamine is for the control of hypertensive emergencies, most notably due to pheochromocytoma.

-It also has usefulness in the treatment of cocaine-induced cardiovascular complications, where one would generally avoid β-blockers (e.g. metoprolol), as they can cause unopposed α-adrenergic mediated coronary vasoconstriction, worsening myocardial ischemia and hypertension.
-It is important to note that phentolamine is not a first-line agent for this indication.
+It also has usefulness in the treatment of cocaine-induced cardiovascular complications, where one would generally avoid β-blockers (e.g., metoprolol), as they can cause unopposed α-adrenergic mediated coronary vasoconstriction, worsening myocardial ischemia and hypertension.
+Phentolamine is not a first-line agent for this indication.
 Phentolamine should only be given to patients who do not fully respond to benzodiazepines, nitroglycerin, and calcium channel blockers.

-When given by injection it causes blood vessels to dilate, thereby increasing blood flow.
+When given by injection, it causes blood vessels to dilate, thereby increasing blood flow.
 When injected into the penis (intracavernosal), it increases blood flow to the penis, which results in an erection.

 It may be stored in crash carts to counteract severe peripheral vasoconstriction secondary to extravasation of peripherally placed vasopressor infusions, typically of norepinephrine.
 Epinephrine infusions are less vasoconstrictive than norepinephrine as they primarily stimulate β receptor more than α receptors, but the effect remains dose-dependent.

-Phentolamine also has diagnostic and therapeutic roles in complex regional pain syndrome (reflex sympathetic dystrophy).
+Phentolamine also has diagnostic and therapeutic roles in complex regional pain syndrome (CRPS).

 Phentolamine is marketed in the dental field as a local anesthetic reversal agent.
 Branded as OraVerse, it is a phentolamine mesylate injection designed to reverse the local vasoconstrictor properties used in many local anesthetics to prolong anesthesia.

+Phentolamine is also used ophthalmically under the brand name Ryzumvi to reverse the effects of pharmacologically-induced mydriasis.

+Side effects

+A possible adverse effect of phentolamine is orthostatic hypotension.

+Pharmacology

+Mechanism of action

+Phentolamine acts as a reversible dual or non-selective α1- and α2-adrenergic receptor antagonist.
+Its primary action is vasodilation due to α1-adrenergic receptor blockade.
+Reportedly, phentolamine may also stimulate β-adrenergic receptors.